Earl Shilton: Various goings on

 An armed raid took place in Earl Shilton in 1326.
 Nicholas de Charnels, at the head of a band of brigands, rode into Earl Shilton intent on plunder (John Lawrence).
 This party of raiders included three other knights, the parson of Aylmesthorp (Elmsthorpe), along with their servants and retainers.
 They broke into the manor house yard, taking away goods and chattels worth £300.
 In the Trinity Court of Edward II, held in Leicester 1326, Nicolas de Carnels, Parson John de Charnels, Walter de Bodicote of Weston, Richard de la Hay of Aylmersthorp and Roger de Claybrook of Leycester, were made to answer for their crime.

 The widowed lady of the manor Constance de Shulton died on 20 May 1349, the year the Black Death arrived at Earl Shilton.
 Her second husband William de Nevil had already died, in 1337.
 Her son Richard, who must have been in his 50s, took over running the family estates at Earl Shilton.
-Richard de Shulton also lived for over seventy years, but by 1361 John de Neld held the manor at Shulton on the death of Henry Grosmont, Earl of Leicester.
+Richard de Shulton also lived for over seventy years, but by 1361 John de Neld held the manor at Shulton on the death of Henry of Grosmont, Duke of Lancaster.

 In September 1365, burglars raided in Neubold Verdon.
 Tomas Danyel of Shulton and William Bannebury of Neubold, took away goods and chattels from the home of William Savage, the parson, and 'dispastured his hurbage with cattle.'

-The manor of Earl Shilton was given to John of Gaunt as part of her dowry when he married in 1359 Blanche, younger daughter of Henry Plantagenet, Duke of Lancaster.
+The manor of Earl Shilton was given to John of Gaunt as part of her dowry when he married in 1359 Blanche, younger daughter of Henry of Grosmont, Duke of Lancaster.
 John of Gaunt would often enjoy the hunting offered by Shilton Park and its Manor, when he was in residence at Leicester Castle.

 Robert de Swillington, a knight, was leasing a plot of land in Shilton Park by 1392.
 This included Priors Wood, 10 acre in Kirkby Mallory, and Shilton Wood, another 8 acre.
 It was passed onto Roger de Swillington, who on his death, in 1418, left the property to his son John, who died the following year.
 The woodland was passed to his sister Joan.
 The De Swillington family’s association with Shilton Park ended with the death of Joan in 1427.

 A gang of serial poachers were caught in Shilton Park in 1420.
 Three men from Thorneton, Yeoman Thomas Harryson, together with Thomas Jakes and William Northowe, both husbandmen, aided by John Oakes of Odeston, were all charged with 'breaking the kings park of Schulton and hunting therein'.
 William Armeston, representing the king also accused them of the same crime at Desford and Leicester Firth (New Parks).
 How the court found these poachers is not recorded, but the punishment would probably be administered in a swift and grisly fashion.

 During the reign of the Yorkist King Edward IV, the Shilton Park laws were rescinded, probably as it had belonged to the Lancastrian princes, and the land was given over to the Ruding family.